 But I cannot dwell on my sadness for too long, because there is my cue.
-I throw myself into the dance, twisting and leaping, using my body as a symbol of the joy I feel for my cousin.
-This is a happy day for her, and I am so glad she and her husband love each other as husbands and wives should.
+I throw myself into the dance, twisting and leaping, using my body as a symbol of the elation I feel for my cousin.
+This is a happy day for her, and I am will not let my own sentimental feelings get in the way of her joy.
 The steady beat of the drums keeps me grounded and focused, as the bells and harp lift me the height of my imagination.

 Lovely as always.
 There!
 There they are!
 The gods have finally deigned to speak to me again.
 Oh, how happy their presence makes me!
 It lifts my spirits immediately, and now my mood befits a wedding celebration.
 Beforehand, when I danced at Hime's wedding, I could not match any voice with one god, especially not lost in the mingling of words in my head.
 Now, though, I can pick out Lord Sutekh's voice — lower, more harsh sounding than the rest.
 See, now he laughs in my head, amused.
-Can the gods read my thoughts when they crowd into my head?
-I do not know, and it almost frightens me to, but they would not hurt me, surely?
+Can the gods read my thoughts when they crowd into my head, I wonder?
+I do not know, and the idea almost frightens me, but they wouldn't hurt me, surely?

 Never.
 As before, one voice stands out among the rest: that of the gentle, fatherly voice.
 I would not let them, my child.
 I will protect you.
-I smile at the voice's declaration and finish the dance.
+I smile at the voice's declaration and finish the dance, gasping for breath.
 The gods depart, fading from my consciousness one by one.
 Sutekh is the last to go, except for the gentle one, who usually stays after the dance anyway.

 (I must resist, several times, from looking in the corners of the room to see if anyone is there.)

 While I try not to let my worry show during the celebration, I cannot help but wonder about Hime's attitude.
 I also wonder about Lord Sutkeh's words.
-Surely he was talking about the vision he'd shown me from his past, the scene with Sheimeit, Meti and Itennu (and Kamenwati's) mother.
+Surely he was talking about the vision he'd shown me from his past, the scene with Shemeit, Meti and Itennu (and Kamenwati's) mother.
 That was the night that I both became a woman, and finally believed what Kamenwati had told me so long ago.
 I even entertained the idea that I, too, might have godly blood — maybe my father is Lord Heru, perhaps, lord of all Kemet?
 Or Lord Djehuti, god of knowledge and writing, maybe, or Lord Chons, the moon god?
 I've always loved nights when the full moon was out — but surely I was being silly.
 I am not like the mighty god-kings who could boast Ra or Amun for their fathers, no matter what Kamenwati thinks or how exciting it might be.

 But Sutekh has got me thinking that way again.
 What will happen tonight?
-Will anything?
-Oh Lady Auset the Divine, I pray, possessor of magical protection*, goddess for whom I am named, I beg you not allow any evil to befall this night.
+Will it be something awful?
+Oh Lady Auset the Divine, I pray, possessor of magical protection, goddess for whom I am named, I beg you not allow any evil to befall this night.
 I do not wish to mar Kebi's special night.

 After a while, my fears slip to the back of my mind as the celebration goes on smoothly.
 Hime and Itennu have left a while ago, Itennu carrying his sleeping daughter in his arms.
 Uncle Kahotep is talking with Anu's father, Imhotep, while Aunt Merit and Imhotep's wife, Ati, have their own discussion.
 Baraka seems to be gambling with Imhotep's three other sons.
 Kebi and her husband are giggling and talking by themselves in the corner, and I smile at the overall scene.
 However, I do not feel like being around them at the moment.
 I sneak out to the garden on the side of Imhotep's house, basking in the light of Lord Chons' moon.
 I cannot see the garden as well as I would like in the dark, but it is peaceful, and I like it here, so I stay.

 Are you troubled, my child?
 The fatherly voice is back, and just hearing it makes me feel better.
-But it is true; I am unsure of myself.
+He's right, though; I am uneasy.
 I am hoping the night will end well, but I have a feeling that it will not.
 And, if it does not, what is my role in all of this?
 What does it mean, to be a god's daughter?
 I do not know myself as such — I hardly know if such a claim is true or not.

 As I am musing, I hear a clatter and exclamations from the house.
-I turn quickly, sneaking a peek through the doorway, and am astonished to see Per roh's own guards burst into Imhotep's house.
+I turn quickly, sneaking a peek through the doorway, and am astonished to see Per-roh's own royal guards burst into Imhotep's house.
 I am terribly frightened, but I have to go inside, to be with my family, to prove innocence—

 No!
 The fatherly voice is harsh, and there is a buzzing noise in my head, which sounds almost like growling, like that of a dog.
 Don't go in, Auset.
 You must stay here.
 Stay here!
-Not having to think twice, I obey, stepping furthur into the shadow, crouching behind a statue of Lord Djehuti*.
+Not having to think twice, I obey, stepping further into the shadow, crouching behind a statue of Lord Djehuti.
 I cannot see much from where I am, but I can hear the soldiers rummaging through the house, and the sounds of Imhotep, Anu, and Uncle Kahotep's protests.
-Huddling on my knees, fear more than obediance keeps me there.
+Huddling on my knees, fear more than obedience keeps me there.
 What's happening?
 Is this what Sutekh meant?
 Oh, Auset, why did you not grant my prayer?

 I hear the creak of the garden gate and catch my breath.
 Are the guards going to search the garden?
 Will they find me?
 What will happen if they do?
 My heart hammers against my chest, and a sheen of sweat covers me like a blanket.

 "Auset?
 Are you here?
 Auset?"
 I release my breath in a whoosh of air.
 It is Kebi!
 I stand up too fast for my cramped legs, and nearly topple over; the length of my dress, nearly to my ankles, does not help either, and as my bracelets clink together I'm afraid someone besides Kebi will hear.
 When I finally right myself, I am just able to make out my cousin, squinting in the dark.